oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 - BlueWolf – wolf@oshield.io
 - Mikb – mika@oshield.io

+## Executive Summary

+OShield performed a thorough audit of the Hyperion DEX-V3 protocol, a decentralized exchange on the Aptos blockchain featuring a hybrid Orderbook-AMM model.
+The audit identified six vulnerabilities: two high-severity issues ([HYPERION-H1](#HYPERION-h1-price-limit-bypass-and-tick-desynchronization-in-swap-execution-in-pool_v3move): Price Limit Bypass and Tick Desynchronization in `pool_v3.move`, and [HYPERION-H2](#HYPERION-h2-token-type-mismatch-in-pool-creation-in-router_v3move): Token Type Mismatch in `router_v3.move`), one medium-severity issue ([HYPERION-M1](#HYPERION-m1-seconds-outside-not-initialized-on-creation-in-tickmove): Seconds Outside Not Initialized in `tick.move`), and three informational issues ([HYPERION-I1](#HYPERION-i1-unnecessary-tick-rounding-in-pool-creation-in-pool_v3move), [I2](#HYPERION-i2-missing-emission-verification-in-tickmove), [I3](#HYPERION-i3-missing-view-attributes-in-pool_v3move)).
+The high-severity issues, which could lead to recoverable financial harm and affect user intent, were swiftly addressed through collaboration with the Hyperion development team, reflecting their proactive security stance.

+The audit employed a robust methodology, including code review, mathematical verification, threat modeling, vulnerability testing, and architectural analysis, with a focus on economic risks and edge cases.
+Formal verification leveraged the Aptos Move prover, with custom scripts to resolve type conversion challenges in the Move-to-Boogie transpilation process.
+Key proofs validated critical functionalities such as tick crossing, fee growth updates, liquidity management, and reward system operations, ensuring protocol reliability.
+OShield’s recommendations aim to bolster long-term security and resilience, solidifying Hyperion DEX-V3’s role as a dependable component in the Aptos ecosystem.

 ## Table of Contents
 - [HYPERION DEX-V3 Audit Report](#HYPERION-dex-v3-audit-report)
 	- [Table of Contents](#table-of-contents)